 The speaker refocuses herself on the “Lady of the house” in the fifth stanza.
 These lines show derision, but also emphasize the dominant role the mother takes in the household.
 She is clearly in charge of everything and has a great “unconscious” power over her son.
 The mother is able to control him from near and far.
 Again, repetition is used to emphasize this fact.

 The last two lines are somewhat humorous.
 The change of tone is interesting and shows that the speaker has not completely given into despair.
 She is still light-hearted enough to make fun of their situation.
 She states that her “rival” has taken so much from her, even the fact that she used to be her own “worst enemy.”

-In the last four lines the speaker recognizes the fact that there is no way the two are ever going to come to terms.
+In the last four lines, the speaker recognizes the fact that there is no way the two are ever going to come to terms.
 The mother makes food that is prepared with “salt tears.”
-This speaks to the her dislike of the speaker and the general fact that her son is in a relationship.
+This speaks to her dislike of the speaker and the general fact that her son is in a relationship.
 No matter what changes, the speaker knows that her “rival” will never “give up.”
 The use of enjambment in line four enhances the speaker’s annoyed, yet resigned tone.